Skip to main content

 • Intensive immersion learning environment following the root word method

-• Cohort model; new intake not offered every year
+• Cohort model; new intake is not offered every year

 • Reach an advanced Cayuga-level speaking proficiency!